 • Add them to salsa.
 I love to dice up the peppers to make this Poblano Corn Salsa recipe.
 For this recipe, you’ll want to slice the stem off the roasted, peeled peppers, remove the membrane and seeds from inside, then dice the peppers into 1/2 inch pieces.

 • Add them to tacos, or other Mexican dishes.
-Sliced, roasted poblano peppers are delicious added to steak tacos, chilaquiles, pulled pork nachos or migas.
+Sliced, roasted poblano peppers are delicious added to steak tacos, mushroom tacos, chilaquiles, pulled pork nachos or migas.
 For these recipes, you’ll want to slice the stem off the roasted, peeled peppers, remove the membrane and seeds from inside, then slice the peppers into 1/2 inch wide strips.

 • Blend them into a sauce or salad dressing.
 Remove the stem and membrane from the roasted peppers, then follow this recipe to make a creamy roasted Poblano Sauce.
 Use the sauce to top tacos, nachos, enchiladas, and more!
 Or use the peppers in this Poblano Cashew Ranch Dressing to toss with your favorite salad!